 Self-guided walk through Merida’s historic downtown

-What could be better than a stroll through Merida’s historic downtown, soaking up the city’s energy and discovering the colonial quarters of the city center?
+Walk through Merida’s historic downtown and discover the colonial quarters of the city center.

 A walking tour is the best intro to Merida is a walking tour through the city’s downtown area.
 A walking tour of Merida is a perfect introduction to many of the sites and attractions all around Merida’s downtown area.